-Mental health and psychosocial support needs and capacities should be identified during the profiling survey undertaken during demobilization (see above) and appropriate support mechanisms should be established to be implemented during reintegration.
+Mental health and psychosocial support needs and capacities should be identified through the profiling survey undertaken during demobilization (see section 7.1.3) and appropriate support mechanisms should be established to be implemented during reintegration.
 When necessary, demobilized youth should be supported through extended outreach mental health and psychosocial support services.
-This may include individual, group or family therapy, or training in various community-based psychosocial support and psychological first aid techniques.
-It may require recruitment of mental health or psychosocial support professionals as staff or outsourcing to local service providers or civil society.
+These may include individual, group or family therapy, or training in various community-based psychosocial support and psychological first aid techniques.
+Recruitment of mental health or psychosocial support professionals as staff or outsourcing to local service providers or civil society may be required.
 Local providers can also help address potential stigmatization relating to mental health and psychosocial support.
 All DDR participants and beneficiaries requiring and/or requesting mental health or psychosocial support should have access to such support.
 Programme staff must ensure that appropriate protections are put in place and that any stigmatization is effectively addressed.

 DDR practitioners should consider the utility of a variety of innovative strategies to help young people deal with trauma.
 In some contexts, for example, music and theatre have been used to spread information, raise awareness and empower youth (e.g., 'theatre of the oppressed').
-Sports and cultural events can strongly attract young people while also having great social benefits.
+Sports and cultural events can attract young people while also having great social benefits.
 DDR practitioners should be aware that the cultural sector can also provide employment.
-Youth radio can be an excellent way of allowing youth to communicate and engage with each other and DDR practitioners should consider supplying related equipment and professional trainers.
-Radio can reach and inform many people and is accessible even to difficult-to-reach groups.
-Rural cinemas may also serve as an interactive activity in which youth can participate.
-Such initiatives may benefit wider social cohesion.
+Youth radio can be an excellent way of allowing youth to communicate and engage with each other, and DDR practitioners should consider supplying related equipment and professional trainers.
+Radio can inform many people and is accessible even to difficult-to-reach groups.
+Screenings at rural cinemas may also serve as an interactive activity in which youth can participate.
+Such initiatives may benefit wider social cohesion and may help to bring youth together and provide/ strengthen support networks.
 Some of these strategies could result in new businesses run by both civilian youth and youth who are former members of armed forces or groups.
-This may help to bring youth together and provide/strengthen support networks.

 Mental health and psychosocial support interventions should be planned to respond to specific gender needs.
 Female youth ex-combatants may face several distinct challenges that affect their mental and psychosocial health in different ways.
-Specific experience of conflict (for e.g., forced sexual activity, childbirth, abortion, desertion by 'bush husbands') and of reintegration (e.g., rejection by family and community due to involvement in socially unacceptable activities for a female, lack of access to specific employment opportunities, and greater care-giver duties) may create a subset of mental health and psychosocial support needs that the programme should address.
-Likewise, young male ex-combatants may face psychosocial difficulties associated with their conflict experience (e.g., perpetrator and victim of sexual violence, extreme violence) and reintegration (e.g., high levels of post-traumatic stress, appetitive aggression, and notions of masculinity and societal expectation).
+Specific experience of conflict (e.g., forced sexual activity, childbirth, abortion, desertion by 'bush husbands') and reintegration (e.g., rejection by family and community due to involvement in socially unacceptable activities for a female, lack of access to specific employment opportunities, and greater caregiver duties) may create a subset of mental health and psychosocial support needs that the programme should address.
+Young male ex-combatants may face psychosocial difficulties associated with their conflict experience (e.g., perpetrator and/or victim of sexual violence, extreme violence) and reintegration (e.g., high levels of post-traumatic stress, appetitive aggression, and notions of masculinity and societal expectation).

 The capacity of the health and social services sectors to assist youth with mental health and psychosocial support should be improved.
-Training of trainers in psychological first aid and other community-based techniques can be particularly useful, especially in the short to medium-term.
-However, longer term planning for the health and social services sectors is required.
+Training of trainers in psychological first aid and other community-based techniques can be particularly useful, especially in the short to medium term.
+However, longer-term planning for the health and social services sectors is required.